 My Texas roots run deep.
-Being a 7th generation Texan, I’ve come to know what hard-working, Texas conservatism looks like.
+Being a 7th-generation Texan, I’ve come to know what hard-working, Texas conservatism looks like.
 My father served as an artilleryman, stationed in South Korea, in the U.S. Army, and I followed in his footsteps.
-I enlisted in the Texas Army National Guard and was attached to a mechanized infantry unit in the 36th infantry division.
+I enlisted in the Texas Army National Guard and was attached to a mechanized infantry unit in the 36th Infantry Division.
+In 2022, I re-enlisted in the Texas Army National Guard to fight for our nation and preserve our freedoms for future generations as an Artilleryman.

 In 2004, I met my wonderful wife, Fanny.
 After getting married, I introduced her to the great state of Texas, and we settled in Richmond to start a family.
-Fanny and I have two boys, Jacob and Calob, who attend schools in Fort Bend County.
+Fanny and I have two boys, Jacob and Calob, who attend public schools in Fort Bend County.
 We’re raising them to have faith in God and respect for our country.
-It’s my family that motivated me to activism, working to make Texas better.
-That is why you will also find us volunteering for various organizations attacking poverty, helping single moms in need, and supporting veterans.
+It’s my family that motivated me to get active and make Texas better.
+That is why you will also find us volunteering for various organizations reducing poverty, helping single moms in need, and supporting veterans.

 For over a decade, I have worked to advance the conservative ideas and principles that made Fort Bend County and Texas great.
 We attract people from all over the country and the world, because we value freedom, liberty, and empower the individual to pursue what is best for themselves and their families.
 The conservative ideas that I stand for transcend party lines and are the foundation for the decisions I make and how I lead in the Texas House of Representatives.